 Nevertheless, I hope I'm not related to Adolph Hitler.
 Seriously though, perhaps our differences, shared ideals, and rich mix, is indeed the secret to our continued success as a friendly, admired nation to many around the world.

-Today, Britain, including Scotland, is like a rainbow: we are made up of many different colours.
-Can you imagine a rainbow comprised of a single colour?
+Today, Britain, including Scotland, is like a rainbow: we are made up of many different colors.
+Can you imagine a rainbow comprised of a single color?
 I can't.
 But if I could, I think it would, shall we say, be somewhat boring.

 One way to help make a nation really dull is to have everyone singing the same song, wearing the same clothes, all speaking with the same accent, inheriting the same genetic flaws.

 Exposure to variety and differences helps prevent us from passing on damaging ideas to our next generations.

 That's why, our differences, enrich us all.
 Moreover, when different tribes have the good sense to intermarry, over time, genetic weaknesses fix themselves, and many other problems resovle too.
 Our variations are what help us all thrive and become more accepting of anyone who may be different to ourselves.

 Yes, at times, like all families, we disagree.
 However, how many of those more heroic people than us, have given their lives in, for example, two world wars, and more, so that we can have the luxury of disagreeing in a climate of relative freedom?

 Such Gratitude For Those Who Made The Ultimate Sacrifice, And Honouring Their Memories

 Look around the world: Greece, Afghanistan, Gaza, Israel, Iraq, Syria, Ukraine, Russia, Pakistan, India, China, the list goes on and on.

 At the time of writing, tragically, most of the world is a political and religious mess.